Image Source: https://systems.jhu.edu/research/public-health/ncov/

 - Scaling up production of 6.4 trillion cells to 100B cell manufacturing lots would require 64 manufacturing lots – a much more reasonable number, but still a formidable expense of surplus cGMP bioreactor capacity, clinical grade media, and testing per lot.

-- In contrast, 6.4 trillion cells produced via 300B cell manufacturing lots, potentially in a 500L bioreactor, would require only ~21 manufacturing lots – a reasonable manufacturing pace to have a reasonably-priced and consistent supply.
+- In contrast, 6.4 trillion cells produced via 300B cell manufacturing lots, potentially in a 500L bioreactor, would require only ~21 manufacturing lots – a reasonable manufacturing pace to have a reasonably priced and consistent supply.
 This is therefore our recommendation as a target lot size for rapid deployment.

 A Silver Lining…

 Scalable bioprocess such as this isn’t merely gedankenexperiment.
 With a prescient eye toward crises such as today’s unfolding pandemic, the “good news” is that this type of work has been proactively funded by organizations such as the Medical Technology Enterprise Consortium (MTEC).
-MTEC’s first funding cycle was focused on Regenerative Medicine Manufacturing (link here), enabling a collaboration led by BioBridge Global that included RoosterBio, the US Army Institute for Surgical Research, and StemBioSys to create a xeno-free 50L bioreactor manufacturing process (see here for link to technical poster of this effort) for hMSCs, scalable to several-100 liter volumes.
+MTEC’s first funding cycle was focused on Regenerative Medicine Manufacturing (link here), enabling a collaboration led by BioBridge Global that included RoosterBio, the US Army Institute for Surgical Research, and StemBioSys to create a xeno-free 50L bioreactor manufacturing process (see technical poster of this effort) for hMSCs, scalable to several-100 liter volumes.
 Feasibility studies at the 50L scale clearly highlight a direct path towards scale-up to ~500L, to achieve a target 300B hMSC lot size, with associated downstream processing technology developed with integrated systems that can function with these production capacities as well.

 The Call to Action